hmchen47/DataScience/ML/MLNN-Hinton/10-CombineDropout.md

     + red line: fit w/ a fifth order polynomial $\implies$ exactly thought the data more or less
     + green line: a straight line w/ only two degrees of freedom
   + which model better?
     + complicated models fitting the data better:
       + 6 coefficients and almost perfectly
       + not economical
       + making silly predictions
     + simple model
-      + two coefficients
+      + 3 coefficients
       + fit data badly
     + blue arrow:
-      + red curve predict a value lower than any of the observed data points $\implies$ nor reasonable
+      + green curve predict a value lower than any of the observed data points $\implies$ not reasonable
-      + green line: predict a sensible value
+      + red line: predict a sensible value
   + more complicated model (right diagram)
     + starting w/ a reasonable prior over all fifth-order polynomials w/ coefficient not too big
     + compute the full posterior distribution over the fifth order polynomial